a-dri-an-S/CodeSignal-Arcade-Challenges/README.md

 ## 3. checkPalindrome

 Function takes a string, splits into single characters in an array, reverses and the adds characters back into a single string.
 That string is then checked to see if it is an exact copy of the original string.
 If they are exact, it returns true, else it returns false.

+## 4. adjacentElementsProduct

+Function takes an array and loops through the an array of integers.
+Each loop takes integer [i] and integer [i + 1] (integer to the right), multiplies it and checks to see if it is larger than then the previous product.
+Once loop is complete, it returns the largest product based on adjacent elements in the array.

+## 5.